Japan’s

 First in the day we saw

-part of which was the largest wooden building in the world until surpassed in
+Temple, part of which was the largest wooden building in the world

-place she recommended near the hotel – wouldn’t you know, it was my favorite
+recommended near the hotel – wouldn’t you know, it was my favorite beer stop

-I shared a couple good dishes, but much of the group weren’t thrilled with the
+and I shared a couple good dishes, but much of the group weren’t thrilled with

 October